Adobe-Marketing-Cloud/Summit2018/exercise1/README.md

 ## Objectives:
 Know the status of the dispatcher

-With the following command you can check the status:
+With the following command you can check the version of Apache:

-apachectl status

-check the version of Apache:

 httpd -V